Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Methods

-\textbf{Error metric} $R_1$ maps with no inter-scan motion, and no corrections, were averaged to produce a `ground-truth' map, $\hat{R}_1$.
-This set of $R_1$ maps was also segmented to create a mask selecting those voxels with a mean probability of being in WM, GM or CSF greater than 50\%.
+\textbf{Error metric} Three (two from position one and the third from position two) $R_1$ maps, with no additional inter-scan motion corrections applied, were averaged to produce a `ground-truth' map, $\hat{R}_1$.
+All of the available $R_1$ maps for each participant and condition (motion/no motion) were assessed against this reference to quantify the error, and its variability.
+The set of $R_1$ maps used to compute the reference were also segmented to create a mask selecting those voxels with a mean probability of being in WM, GM or CSF greater than 50\%.
 For participant 3, the cerebellum was excluded, using the SUIT toolbox \citep{DIEDRICHSEN2006127} in SPM, as a result of $B_1^+$ mapping failure caused by excessively large off-resonance.
 For the $N$ voxels within the resulting participant-specific mask, the mean absolute error, MAE, for each $R_1$ map was computed with respect to the `ground-truth' map, $\hat{R}_1$ as:

 These errors are reported as percentages.